Skip to Main Content

 Louis is no stranger at the Supreme Court of Canada.
 He started his legal career as a law clerk for the Honourable Justice Richard Wagner and returned to the Court to represent the Canadian Labour Congress in a leading case on the rights of non-unionized federal employees.

 Intellectual curiosity defines Louis and his practice.
-He teaches Foundations of Canadian Law to law students at the University of Toronto and regularly takes on cutting edge social issues in the courts.
-Some of the cases he has worked on include:
+He has taught Foundations of Canadian Law to law students at the University of Toronto and regularly takes on cutting edge social issues in the courts.
+The following are some examples of Louis’ cases in different areas of law:

 Notable Cases